BAkinmarin/the-cleaning-hack/README.md

 As a user I want to be able to book an appointment online.

-As a user I want to be able to see the price.
+As a user I want to be able to see the price before booking an appointment.

 As a user I want to be able to see evidence of previous work.